Ordinary and almost ordinary Prym varieties: Introduction

-Raynaud considered similar questions using theta divisors \cite{raynaudsections, raynaudrevetements, raynaud02}.
-In Section \ref{Stheta}, we recall the definition of the theta divisor $\Theta_X$ of the Jacobian and rephrase our results in terms of the (non)-existence of points of order $\ell$ contained in $\Theta_X$.
+Raynaud used the theta divisor $\Theta_X$ in $J_X$ to study the $p$-rank of Prym varieties \cite{raynaudsections, raynaudrevetements, raynaud02}.
+(See Section \ref{Stheta} for the definition of $\Theta_X$.)
+Using Raynaud's work, our theorems yield new results about the (non)-existence of points of order $\ell$ contained in $\Theta_X$.

-We now state the results of the paper more precisely.
-Consider the moduli space $\M_g$ whose points represent smooth curves $X$ of genus $g$ and the moduli space $\R_{g,\ell}$ whose points represent unramified $\ZZ/\ell$-covers $\pi:Y \rightarrow X$.
-There is a finite flat morphism of degree $\ell^{2g}-1$, denoted which takes the point representing a cover $\pi:Y \to X$ to the point representing the curve $X$ \cite[Page 6]{donagismith81}.
-For $0 \leq f \leq g$, let $\M_g^f$ denote the $p$-rank $f$ stratum of $\M_g$.
-For most $g$ and $f$, it is not known whether $\M_g^f$ is irreducible; however, every component of $\M_g^f$ has dimension $2g-3+f$ \cite[Theorem 2.3]{FVdG}.